Ankitraghav000/Docker/README.md

  ```
  free -h
 ```
-- free: This command displays the total amount of free and used physical memory (RAM) and swap memory in the system, as well as the buffers and caches used by the kernel.
+- free: This command displays the total amount of free and used physical memory (RAM) and swap memory in the system, as well as the buffers and caches used by the kernel.<br>
 - -h: This option stands for "human-readable."
-It modifies the output to be in a format that is easier to read, typically using units like KB, MB, or GB instead of displaying the memory in bytes.
+It modifies the output to be in a format that is easier to read, typically using units like KB, MB, or GB instead of displaying the memory in bytes.<br>
 #### Output:
-ankit@ankit:~$ free -h
+ankit@ankit:~$ free -h<br>
-              total        used        free      shared  buff/cache   available
+              total        used        free      shared  buff/cache   available<br>
-Mem:          7.5Gi       2.5Gi       3.2Gi       463Mi       1.9Gi       4.3Gi
+Mem:          7.5Gi       2.5Gi       3.2Gi       463Mi       1.9Gi       4.3Gi<br>
-Swap:         2.0Gi          0B       2.0Gi
+Swap:         2.0Gi          0B       2.0Gi<br>

 #### Step 1.
 Update system by using the following command :